knowledge-computing/mapkurator-system/README.md

 - **PostOCR** helps to verify the output and correct misspelled words from PatchTextSpotter using the external knowledge bases (e.g., OpenStreetMap).
 Post-OCR applies fuzzy search for finding the text candidates using elastic search and picks one candidate by the word popularity from the dictionary.

-- **EntityLinker** finds the candidate geo-entities in the external knowledge bases (e.g., OpenStreetMap) for the places on historical map.
-The entity linking is implemented with elastic search method which considers not only the text label, but also their geo-coordinates.
+- **EntityLinker** links each map text to the candidate geo-entities in the OpenStreetMap.
+The entity linking retrieves the candidates that satisfy two criteria: 1) the recognized text from the text spotter contains the geo-entities' name 2) the geocoordinates of detected bounding polygons intersect with the geo-entities' geometry.
 (Geo-coordinates are obtained from GeocoordConverter)

 ### How To Use